wso2/docs-choreo-dev/en/docs/api-management/api-policies.md

 #### Publish as a private custom policy

  Choreo supports publishing a policy as a private custom policy.
 Publishing a policy as a private custom policy makes the policy inaccessible outside of the organization.
-To publish a policy as a private custom policy, change the visibility to `private` prior to pushing the package to Ballerina central as follows:
+To publish a policy as a private custom policy, change the visibility to `private` prior to pushing the package to Ballerina Central as follows:

  1. Open the `Ballerina.toml` file of your policy.
  2. Set the visibility to **private** by adding the configuration `visibility="private"`.
 For example: